-Answering the question as to which editing software is the best is a difficult task given that everyone will have different requirements as to what they want that software to do.
+Answering the question as to which is the best video editing software is a difficult task given that everyone will have different requirements as to what they want that software to do.

 So at a bare minimum here’s how I see the answer to that question.

 - Imports files from a wide range of devices and sources into a flexible library system for effective file organization.